TahaTabatabaei/react-tutorial-solutions/README.md

     It passes.

 ## test draw:
-    We build a scenario which leads to X winning the game.
+    We build a scenario which leads to draw.
     It passes.

 At the fianl step, the `tearDown` function closes driver.

+The project forked from [here](https://github.com/harman052/react-tutorial-solutions) and my project link is [this](https://github.com/TahaTabatabaei/react-tutorial-solutions).